VoloBuilds/monsterbrew-gpt/README.md

 1. **Install Dependencies**: Run `npm install` in the project directory to install required packages (`firebase-functions`, `puppeteer-core`, `chrome-aws-lambda`).
 2. **Deploy to Firebase**: Use the command `firebase deploy --only functions` to deploy the function to your Firebase project.
+3. **Make Privacy Policy public**: If you are creating a public GPT, you will need a public privacy policy.
+To remove the auth from this endpoint, you can run the following command:
+`gcloud functions add-iam-policy-binding privacyPolicy --member="allUsers" --role="roles/cloudfunctions.invoker"`

 ## OpenAPI Description